Operations research: After World War II

 In the 1950s and 1960s, chairs of operations research were established in the U.S. and United Kingdom (from 1964 in Lancaster) in the management faculties of universities.
 Further influences from the U.S. on the development of operations research in Western Europe can be traced here.
 The authoritative OR textbooks from the U.S. were published in Germany in German language and in France in French (but not in Italian), such as the book by George Dantzig "Linear Programming"(1963) and the book by C. West Churchman et al. "Introduction to Operations Research"(1957).
 The latter was also published in Spanish in 1973, opening at the same time Latin American readers to Operations Research.
 NATO gave important impulses for the spread of Operations Research in Western Europe; NATO headquarters (SHAPE) organised four conferences on OR in the 1950s—the one in 1956 with 120 participants—bringing OR to mainland Europe.
 Within NATO, OR was also known as "Scientific Advisory" (SA) and was grouped together in the Advisory Group of Aeronautical Research and Development (AGARD).
 SHAPE and AGARD organized an OR conference in April 1957 in Paris.
 When France withdrew from the NATO military command structure, the transfer of NATO headquarters from France to Belgium led to the institutionalization of OR in Belgium, where Jacques Drèze founded CORE, the Center for Operations Research and Econometrics at the Catholic University of Leuven in 1966.

-With the development of computers over the next three decades, Operations Research can now solve problems with hundreds of thousands of variables and constraints.
-Moreover, the large volumes of data required for such problems can be stored and manipulated very efficiently."
+With the development of computers over the next three decades, operations research can now solve problems with hundreds of thousands of variables and constraints.
+Moreover, the large volumes of data required for such problems can now be stored and manipulated very efficiently."
 Much of operations research (modernly known as 'analytics') relies upon stochastic variables and a therefore access to truly random numbers.
 Fortunately, the cybernetics field also required the same level of randomness.
 The development of increasingly better random number generators has been a boon to both disciplines.
 Modern applications of operations research includes city planning, football strategies, emergency planning, optimizing all facets of industry and economy, and undoubtedly with the likelihood of the inclusion of terrorist attack planning and definitely counterterrorist attack planning.
 More recently, the research approach of operations research, which dates back to the 1950s, has been criticized for being collections of mathematical models but lacking an empirical basis of data collection for applications.
 How to collect data is not presented in the textbooks.
 Because of the lack of data, there are also no computer applications in the textbooks.